Physicslibrary/ARKit-Stereoscope-67P/README.md

 <img src="blender5.png" width="800">

 Rosetta is inside the comet.
-With the comet still selected, increase its Y location with positive value.<br>
+With the comet selected, change Y location with increasing positive value.<br>

 <img src="blender6.png" width="800">

-Rosetta reaches the surface when the comet is shifted 426m.
+Rosetta reaches the surface when the comet is shifted ~426m.

 <img src="blender7.png" width="800">